 Maximize your keyword Quality Scores by revising ads and landing pages.
 Identify and address expensive cost-per-click keywords.
 Pause low click-through ads and keywords, even if they’re cheap.

-Once you claim it, update every single field with your health club or wellness center details and link it to your AdWords account.
+Once you claim it, update every single field with your health club or wellness center details, and link it to your Google Ads account.
+Then, optimize your Google My Business listing.

 You can’t beat that — and it’s free!